How to track the number of document downloads?

 Document Library pro comes with a built-in downloads counter that you can use to keep track of individual document download counts.
 It is also possible to add more advanced tracking to the document library.

-There are three ways you can track the number of document downloads:
+There are several ways you can track the number of document downloads:

 Method 1 - Admin dashboard